 The relief available to federal employees under the EPA is somewhat different than the relief available under Title VII (for example, compensatory damages are not allowable, but liquidated damages may be available).
 In some cases, a federal agency might be violating both the EPA and Title VII by failing to pay women and men equally for the same work.
 The attorneys at The Federal Practice Group can advise you on what you rights may be in your particular circumstance.

 The Age Discrimination in Employment Act (ADEA) prohibits federal agencies from discriminating against federal employees on the basis of age and prohibits retaliation/reprisal for participation in protected activity.
 Unlike for other anti-discrimination statutes, the relief available to federal employees suffering age discrimination may be limited due to specific language Congress included in the statute.
 Nevertheless, discrimination against federal employees over the age of 40 is illegal, and back pay is available as a remedy, as well as forms of equitable relief.

 Do You Need a Reliable and Experienced EEOC Hearing Lawyer?

-If you believe you are experiencing discrimination on any of these protected basis, contact The Federal Practice Group for a consultation about your rights, as federal employees have very limited time frames to raise claims of discrimination.
+If you believe you are experiencing discrimination or a hostile work environment on any of these protected basis, contact The Federal Practice Group for a consultation about your rights, as federal employees have very limited time frames to raise claims of discrimination.